 The meeting was called to order at 1:15 P.M. by President Bentley.
-The minutes of the fall meeting were approved.
 Your humble council secretary fell victim to the council secretary's curse, arriving just in time for adjournment.
 These minutes were graciously taken by Swezey, to whom we are indebted.
 The minutes of the 12 April 2017 meeting were approved without objection.